andybala/curiousily.github.com/_posts/2018-06-19-ml-in-browser-for-hackers-part-1.markdown

 ---
 layout: post
-title:  "Predicting the next Fibonacci number using Linear Regression in TensorFlow.js - Machine Learning in the Browser for Hackers (Part 1)"
+title:  "Predicting the next Fibonacci number with Linear Regression in TensorFlow.js - Machine Learning in the Browser for Hackers (Part 1)"
 date:   2018-06-20 18:31:00 +0300
 categories: ["machine-learning"]
 excerpt:  We're going to build a very simple Linear Regression model in TensorFlow.js and pick up some core concepts along the way - what are Tensor, Optimizer, and Variable.
 The Fibonacci numbers are all-powerful, some say that they even have magical powers (even though they don't contain the number that is the answer to the ultimate question of life, the universe, and everything).
 We're going to predict the next Fibonacci number with our simple model.